NateJacobs/Brickset-API/readme.txt

 `
 == Road Map ==
 1. Template tags to display sets specific to a user.
-2. Allow users to update owned or wanted sets.
-3. Allow users to manage minifig collection.
+2. Allow admins to set which currency to show on set listing in template tags

 == Installation ==